How to Write a Small Business Plan

 1. Select the type of business plan to use

 Since there are different types of business plans, the first step of writing a small business plan is to identify the type of business plan that you need.
-There are different types of business plans such as start up, bank loan, strategic, non profit, internal, and business plan for immigration.
+There are different types of business plans, such as startup, bank loan, strategic, nonprofit, internal, and business plans for immigration.

-Other types of business plan that you can consider as an entrepreneur include a business plan for partnership, marketing business plan, SBA business plan, profit, business plan for investors, pre seed and seed business plan as well as a grant business plan.
+Other types of business plans that you can consider as an entrepreneur include a business plan for partnership, a marketing business plan, an SBA business plan, a profit business plan, a business plan for investors, a pre-seed and seed business plan, and a grant business plan.

 2. Understand the structure of the business plan

-Key elements of a business plan include an executive summary, company description, market analysis, competitive analysis, product and service description, description of management and organization, marketing plan, sales strategy, financial projections as well as funding request.
+Key elements of a business plan include an executive summary, company description, market analysis, competitive analysis, product and service description, description of management and organization, marketing plan, sales strategy, and financial projections, as well as a funding request.

 The structure of a business plan is key for an effective business plan.
 It is important to have a logical and optimal business plan structure starting with the most crucial components and moving on to auxiliary elements.